HamStudy/examtools-docs/content/docs/cve/cveSessionLocation.md

 ## Non-US Exam Locations for In-person Exams:

 For non-US locations, enter the state as DX and the zip as 00000.
-Enter both the city and county in the city field.
+Enter both the city and country in the city field.
 Fill in the rest of the address fields as best as you can.

 An example of a remote/online exam location: